Yvitex/Obsidian_Notes/Computer Science/Android/Click Listener in Android.md

 ```

 ## First way
-The first way is the long method where we need to pass the View Object as a parameter and overriding the onClick method.
+The first way is the long method where we need to pass the View Object as a parameter and overriding the onClick method
 ```java

 miningButton.setOnClickListener(new View.onClickListener(){